fiinix/fiinix.github.io/_posts/2014/june/2014-06-29-my-kingdom-for-a-rye-bread.md

 Put the flour into a large bowl and add the salt.
 Warm the water to about 22C (if you don't have a thermometer get the water pleasantly warm). <mark>Because everyone knows what "pleasantly warm" feels like?</mark> Crumble the yeast into the water and whisk until the water is milky and has virtually dissolved.

 Pour the yeast mixture into the flour and stir.
 The result will be sticky, stiff and wet. <mark>So fucking sticky it's not even funny.</mark> Cover the bowl with clingfilm or a cloth and leave in a warm place for an hour, during which time it will rise a little.
-Don't expect the rise to be as voluminous as with white dough---it should just be a little puffed up. <mark>Or not really at all I you're impatient like me in this case.</mark>
+Don't expect the rise to be as voluminous as with white dough---it should just be a little puffed up. <mark>Or not really at all if you're impatient like me in this case.</mark>

 Line a baking sheet---or better still, two---with baking parchment.
 (You will need to bake these large breads in batches.)
 Set the oven at 200C/gas mark 6.